Mohammed-Aljazzar/portfolio/README.md

   - Scroll through the client testimonials using the carousel.

 ## Customization
-  - Update Content: Edit index.html to change text, images, or links.
+  - **Update Content**: Edit index.html to change text, images, or links.
-  - Styling: Modify css/style.css for custom colors, layouts, or effects.
+  - **Styling**: Modify css/style.css for custom colors, layouts, or effects.
-  - Scripts: Adjust js/main.js to tweak animations or interactivity.
+  - **Scripts**: Adjust js/main.js to tweak animations or interactivity.

 ## License
   This project is licensed under the MIT License.